Gait Event Detection and Travel Distance Using Waist-Worn Accelerometers across a Range of Speeds: Automated Approach: Materials and Methods

 \subsection{Participants}

-Fifteen children with Duchenne muscular dystrophy (DMD) and fifteen typically developing (TD) peers participated in gait speed experiments.
-The age of the participants ranged from 3 to 16 years, with a mean age of 8.6 years and a standard deviation of 3.5.
-Their body weight ranged from 17.2 to 101 kg, with a mean weight of 36 kg and a standard deviation of 18.8.
-Their height ranged from 101.6 to 165.5 cm, with a mean height of 129 cm and a standard deviation of 15.8.
-All participants had at least 6 months of walking experience and were able to perform a 10-meter walk/jog/run test in less than 10 seconds.
+Fifteen children with DMD and fifteen TD peers participated in gait speed experiments.
+The~age of the participants ranged from 3 to 16 years, with~a mean age of 8.6 years and a standard deviation of 3.5.
+Their body weight ranged from 17.2 to 101 kg, with~a mean weight of 36 kg and a standard deviation of 18.8.
+Their height ranged from 101.6 cm to \mbox{165.5 cm,} with~a mean height of 129 cm and a standard deviation of 15.8.
+All participants had at least 6 months of walking experience and were able to perform a 10-m walk/jog/run test in less than 10 s.
 Participants with DMD had a confirmed clinical diagnosis and were either naïve to glucocorticoid therapy or on a stable regimen for at least three months.
-Northstar Ambulatory Assessment (NSAA) scores for DMD participants ranged from 34 to 8, indicating typical levels of function to clinically-apparent moderate mobility limitation (Table-\ref{participant_table}).
-The protocol was reviewed and approved by the Institutional Review Board (IRB) at the University of California, Davis, and informed consent was obtained from each participant prior to the initiation of study procedures.
-Measurements were taken at eight different walking/running gait activities, including speed-calibration tests at slow walk to running speeds (SC-L1, SC-L2, SC-L3, SC-L4, and SC-L5), a 6-minute walk test (6MWT), a 100-meter fast-walk/jog/run (100MRW), and a free walk (FW).
+Northstar Ambulatory Assessment (NSAA)~\cite{muntoni2022novel} scores for DMD participants ranged from 34 to 8, indicating typical levels of function to clinically apparent moderate mobility limitation (Table \ref{participant_table}).

+The~protocol was reviewed and approved by the Institutional Review Board (IRB) at the University of California, Davis, and~informed consent was obtained from each participant prior to the initiation of study procedures.
+Measurements were taken at eight different walking/running gait activities, including speed-calibration tests at slow walk to running speeds (SC-L1, SC-L2, SC-L3, SC-L4, and~SC-L5), a~6-min walk test (6 MWT)~\cite{agarwala2020six}, a~100-m fast-walk/jog/run (100 MRW)~\cite{alfano2017100}, and~a free walk (FW). {Participants engaged in walking, jogging, or~running within a 25-m corridor delimited by two cones, as~illustrated in Figure~\ref{Fig0AB}A,B.}